HCL-HUBL/ARRAN/README.md

 This pipeline uses Pink to perform QC and SAIGE to perform the association tests.
 It includes:

- - Association for Binary and Continuous traits
+ - GWAS and Rare Variants Association Tests for Binary and Continuous traits

  - Inclusion of variants on chrX